 If you just look at the numbers, though, things have quieted down recently.
-By my count, there are currently around 21 unreleased Epic exclusives ahead of us, and I'm guessing about some of them.
+By my count, there are currently about 21 unreleased Epic exclusives ahead of us.
 That's not very many considering that over 100 exclusives have released on the store over the past two years.
 Of those, a little under half released long enough ago that their exclusivity contracts have expired, and they're now available on Steam.
 That includes games such as Metro Exodus, Borderlands 3, Control, The Outer Worlds, and Hades.

 Consider my numbers to be estimates, because they're based on a manual count and a little speculation.
 There'll also be different opinions about what counts as an "exclusive."
 I've included any game that released on the Epic Store but not Steam, whether or not a reason was given, and whether or not the game released on other, non-Steam stores.
 Here's what I came up with: